 But I also love spending time with my friends, family and my two dogs, I think it is important to spend time away from your main passion too so you don’t burn out or get bored!

-What’s it like working at concerts?
+What’s it like working at DF concerts?

 Getting a job with DF concerts

-I had been on placement with the company from January to May of this year for the Industry Placement Module and then continued over the summer as a Business Support Assistant during their busy summer season.
-This was a great experience and I was able to work with a great team who gave me the best introduction to the company, I was able to get a really good understanding of the company at all levels which definitely helped when coming into this new role.
+I had been on placement with the company from January to May of this year for the Industry Placement Module on my music business course and then continued over the summer as a Business Support Assistant during their busy summer season.
+This was a great experience and I was able to work with a great team who gave me the best introduction to the company.
+I was able to get a really good understanding of the company at all levels which definitely helped when coming into this new role.

 tips on getting a job in music promotions

 I think the biggest piece of advice I could give anyone looking to get a job in a music promotions company is to just get stuck in wherever you can, no experience is bad experience, and hard work is always appreciated!

-It was actually my music teacher in secondary school who encouraged me to study Music Business, she overheard me once talking about all this music knowledge I had but had nothing to do with it, because I was very involved with the business department in school at the time, I think she put two and two together and in doing so found the perfect degree for me!
+It was actually my music teacher in secondary school who encouraged me to study the course, she overheard me once talking about all this music knowledge I had but had nothing to do with it.
+As I was very involved with the business department in school at the time, I think she put two and two together and in doing so found the perfect degree for me!

 The thing I enjoyed most about SAE Glasgow was the people and the community that is there.
-With the class sizes being so small it means that you get to know everyone really well and you form a great support network with the other students and the lecturers who are really hands-on with their teaching and provided us all with amazing opportunities.
+With the class sizes being so small, it means that you get to know everyone really well and you form a great support network with the other students and the lecturers who are really hands-on with their teaching and provided us all with amazing opportunities.
 It’s also just nice to be surrounded by others working in the creative industries as you are able to relate to a lot of the same struggles.

 To anyone considering applying to SAE I would say; do make sure you are prepared, it is a commitment and you will need to work hard but at the same time you will have so much fun and meet incredible people that will make it all worth it, and coming out with a full degree in two years is not bad compensation!